Did you know most back pain can be eliminated with stretching?

-Fat Loss Myth versus Fat Loss Fact
+Weight Loss Myth versus Fat Loss Fact

 Fat is matter, it’s a substance you can grab, it’s a real thing.
 For fat loss your body needs to convert the extra fat mass into energy.
 The human body is sixty percent water, so cutting water out, or sweating it out, will only give you a temporary weight loss.
-You temporary lose the water in your body, but once you re hydrate your weight will come back.
+You temporary lose the water in your body, but once you re-hydrate your weight will come back.
 To lose one real pound of fat, you need an energy deficit of 3,500 calories.
 A realistic fat loss goal is one to two pounds per week.

 Fitness Simplified: While wearing a sweat suit, not drinking water and sweating too much can be dangerous in extreme situations, it can be helpful in measuring your own effort.